For many of you, the idea of a shark recipe borders on the immoral. You are half right.

 A great many sharks are indeed overfished, some to the point of being officially endangered.
 And the barbaric practice of “finning,” where people slice the fins off live sharks, tossing the gasping, helpless fish back into the ocean, needs to be banned worldwide.
 (It already is in America.)

-For us in the West Coast, we mostly catch soupfin sharks, smoothhounds, dogfish and leopard sharks, with the occasional thresher and seven-gill shark here and there.
+For us in the West Coast, we mostly catch soupfin sharks, dogfish and leopard sharks, with the occasional thresher and seven-gilled shark here and there.
 Easterners will be most familiar with dogfish, bonnethead sharks, lemon sharks and occasional bull sharks.
-All can be amazing table fare, and none are threatened or endangered, and all can be used for this shark recipe.
+All can be amazing table fare, none are threatened or endangered, and all can be used for this shark recipe.

-Anglers reading this are thinking about fish care.
+Anglers reading this need to think about fish care.
 After all, many sharks can stink of ammonia if poorly handled, rendering them unfit to eat.
 This is what you need to do if you want to eat a shark you catch:

 - Bonk it when it comes over the side.